 Use only according to the benefit-risk assessment by the responsible veterinarian.

-Studies in laboratory animals have indicated that phenobarbital has an effect during prenatal growth, in particular causing permanent changes in neurological and sexual development.
+Laboratory studies in animals have indicated that phenobarbital has an effect during prenatal growth, in particular causing permanent changes in neurological and sexual development.
 Neonatal bleeding tendencies have been associated with phenobarbital treatment during pregnancy.